KolbyLalonde/SENG-438/A3/Report.md

 class coverage

 <img src="media/tostring.png" alt="media/tostring.png" width="500" hieght="500"/>

+4. calculateRowTotalElseCoverageTest(): Before this coverage test, we were unable to reach full branch coverage for calculateRowTotal() due to an if-else statement within this method not being covered.
+To cover this, we called the method by first making a mock object of Values2D with a value of null that would avoid the if(n != null) statement.
+Therefore, our test would cover this else statement.

+5. cloneCoverageTestElse(): Before implementing this test, our test did not cover the else statement of clone(double[][] source).
+Therefore, we made an object where source[i] == null, so that the if(source[i] != null) would not be entered, and the else statement would be covered instead.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)